Kim Kardashian Reportedly Rejecting Tori Spelling’s Offer Of Friendship

-Keeping Up With the Kardashian‘s star Kim Kardashian West is reportedly rejecting BH90210 star Tori Spelling’s offer of friendship ever since the former teenaged idol moved into the ritzy neighborhood the Kardashian West clan call their home.
+Keeping Up with the Kardashians star Kim Kardashian West is reportedly rejecting BH90210 star Tori Spelling’s offer of friendship ever since the former teenage idol moved into the ritzy neighborhood the Kardashian-West clan call their home.

-Radar Online reported that Spelling, husband Dean McDermott and their six children have moved into a rental home in the exclusive Hidden Hills area of Los Angeles where Kardashian West lives with her husband and four children.
+Radar Online reported that Tori, husband Dean McDermott, and their six children have moved into a rental home in the exclusive Hidden Hills area of Los Angeles, where Kim lives with her husband and four children.
 The site revealed that the couple, who have experienced several serious financial crises in the past, are paying a whopping $13K a month rent to live in the posh area.

 The news and gossip outlet claims that Tori wants to be friends with Kim, but that the reality star wants nothing to do with her.